dill/mixpaper/dryad/README_woodants.txt

-habitat   : 4 level stand type: "stand initiation", "stem exclusion", "understorey re-initiation" and "old-growth". transect  : ID of the transect where the observation was made. distance  : Exact distances to observed ant nests in metres. nest.size : Size of nest, calculated as half-width multiplied by height. species   : Factor with 2 levels ("aqu" and "lug") giving the ant species. object    : Unique observation identifier.
+habitat   : 4 level stand type: "stand initiation", "stem exclusion", "understorey re-initiation" and "old-growth". transect  : ID of the transect where the observation was made. distance  : Exact perpendicular distances to observed ant nests in metres. nest.size : Size of nest, calculated as half-width multiplied by height. species   : Factor with 2 levels ("aqu" and "lug") giving the ant species. object    : Unique observation identifier.